GSB 3-D ARCHERY RULES

 SHOOTER OF THE YEAR

 The top five shooters in all classes will be awarded points toward the SOY.
 First place will receive 5pt down to the fifth place receiving 1pt.
 To receive the award, all shooters must follow set rules set forth by the GSB.
-A shooter can only win MHC and FHC once every two years; they must compete in a different class like, MBO, MBR, RHC, FBO, or SNR.
+Shooters also must be registered Members within the year that the points are accumulated.

 GSB Member $12.00